EBM Resource Pyramid:

 Search from one convenient location and use document clustering to locate full text book content from HSLS’s electronic clinical books of STAT!Ref, MD Consult, AccessMedicine, AccessSurgery, Books@Ovid, and Wiley.

-Electronic textbook of surgery; updated continually from the American College of Surgeons.
+Electronic textbook of surgery continuously updated by the American College of Surgeons.

 A clinical information resource, which offers up-to-date, fully referenced expert answers to patient-care, diagnosis, and treatment questions.
 Topic reviews are written by recognized authorities who review the topic, synthesize the evidence, summarize key findings, and provide specific recommendations.